 Wrapping Up

-Now that you have a clear idea about both the tactics, you might wonder which tactics to take on.
+Now that you have a clear idea about both tactics, you might wonder which tactics to take on.
 It’s always important to keep working on your content and optimize it with SEO or SEM.
 So, the answer is to go with both!

 5 replies on “SEO Vs. SEM: A Quick Clarification To The Confusion”